The ban on in-house side jobs lifted! The story of starting a cafe within the company

 I love coffee so I took advantage of this system to set up a cafe within the company

-If you are interested in unusual employee benefits or if you are thinking, "I would like to use my special skills to start some kind of business within the company,"
+If you're interested in unusual employee benefits, orusing your skills to start some kind of business within the company,if you're thinking about

 What is the in-house side job system?

-By the way, if you were to develop something within your company, have you ever thought, "Wouldn't it be better to offer it for free or at a low cost without making a profit?"
+By the way, if you were to implement something internally,"Wouldn't it be better to offer it for free or at a very low price without making a profit?"didn't you think,

 Why won't Nomusin Shoten go bankrupt even during the coronavirus pandemic?